castle-engine/castle-engine/tools/castle-editor/README.md

 * Clicking on various files runs a CGE tool suitable to preview/edit them:

     * On 3D and 2D models you can run view3dscene.
-    * On 2D images you can run glViewImage.
+    * On images you can run glViewImage.
     * On text files you can run a text editor (see above -- Lazarus or Delphi or anything else you configure).
     * On audio files, you can open them with `examples/audio/audio_player_scrubber/` (should this be moved to tools directory? probably!)
-    * On other files, we can run the default OS application for them (`OpenDocument`
+    * On other files, we can run the default OS application for them (`OpenDocument`)

 * We also want to auto-generate and show a quick previews of models/images inside the CGE editor.
 * Dragging files from the "File browser" onto the visual designer should automatically create the appropriate class instance.